John Cannan: Investigation

 150 officers from five police forces spent around 140,000 man-hours on the case.
 The police put out television appeals and searched Bristol Docks for Banks's car.
-They considered that the telephone call to her work could mean she had left voluntarily and also considered whether her husband Richard could be a suspect; he was quickly eliminated.
-The police had first planned to link the attempted abduction of Julia Holman the previous night on a Crimewatch reconstruction in November, before Cannan's further crimes led to his arrest.
+They considered that the telephone call to her work could mean she had left voluntarily and also considered whether her husband could be a suspect; he was quickly eliminated.
+The police had first planned to link the attempted abduction of Holman the previous night on a Crimewatch reconstruction in November, before Cannan's further crimes led to his arrest.

 Arrest of Cannan

-Cannan, then living at Foye House, Leigh Woods, Bristol, was arrested on 29 October 1987 in Leamington Spa for an assault at knife-point on an assistant at a Regent Street dress shop, Ginger.
+Cannan, then living at Foye House, Leigh Woods, was arrested on 29 October 1987 in Leamington Spa for an assault at knife-point on an assistant at a Regent Street dress shop.
 Two passers-by had chased him and called the police.
-He evaded them briefly and they found a knife and bag with blood on it.
-The police spotted him and saw his hand was bleeding, then arrested him.
-Near to the shop, they found his black BMW car, which contained rope and an imitation handgun; they also found rope hidden in a toilet cistern in a garage.
+He evaded them briefly, but they found a knife and bag with blood on it.
+The police spotted him, saw his hand was bleeding, and arrested him.
+Near the shop, they found his black BMW car, which contained rope and an imitation handgun; they also found rope hidden in a toilet cistern in a garage.

 Link to Banks

-The police searched his car three weeks after Banks had disappeared, where they found a tax disc for her car, inside a briefcase in the glove compartment.
+The police searched his car three weeks after Banks had disappeared, and found a tax disc for her car inside a briefcase in the glove compartment.
 Her orange Mini Clubman was found, painted blue, in the lock-up garage at his block of flats.
-The police bailed him from the station in Warwick, where he was being interviewed for the attempted robbery, and police from Bristol immediately rearrested him regarding Banks's disappearance.

-News media immediately linked Banks's disappearance to that of Suzy Lamplugh and published Cannan's prior criminal record.
-Cannan claimed he had bought the Mini from a man at an auction.
-The police charged him with assault on 2 November and he had no alibi for the night of Banks's disappearance.
+The police bailed Cannan from the station in Warwick, where he was being interviewed for the attempted robbery, whereupon police from Bristol promptly rearrested him regarding Banks's disappearance.
+News media immediately linked Banks' disappearance to that of Lamplugh, publishing Cannan's prior criminal record.
+The police charged him with assault on 2 November.
+He had no alibi for the night of Banks's disappearance, and he claimed he had bought Banks's Mini from a man at an auction.